Legal Framework

 Narrow and Broad Definitions of NPO

-All these corporate categories may be classified as 501(c)(3) corporations, the most widely known type of nonprofit corporation in the United States.
-Moreover, if the definition of a private nonprofit is expanded from public interest to mutual interest organizations, then nonprofit organizations that work for a common interest, such as consumers’ cooperative societies and labor unions, can also be counted as a type of “NPO.”
-These layers of NPOs make up the civic sector in Japan.
+All of these corporate categories could be classified similarly to 501(c)(3) organizations, the most well-known type of nonprofit corporation in the United States.
+Furthermore, if the definition of a nonprofit is broadened to include mutual interest organizations, then entities working for a common interest—such as consumers’ cooperatives and labor unions—can also be considered a type of “NPO.”

 NPO Corporations and Certified NPO Corporations

 NPO corporations that have cleared the standard conditions and received approval from the director of the National Tax Administration Agency become Approved Specified Nonprofit Corporations.
 Donors who donate to Approved Specified Nonprofit Corporations are able to receive income tax deductions under the tax system.
-It is hoped that an increase in Certified Specified Nonprofit Corporations will lead to an increase in donations to NPOs, but Certified Specified Nonprofit Organizations make up less than 3% of all NPOs (as of March 2018).
+It is hoped that an increase in Certified Specified Nonprofit Corporations will lead to an increase in donations to NPOs, but Certified Specified Nonprofit Organizations make up less than 3% of all NPOs (as of July 2024).

 Background of NPO Corporations